codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

 import { NodeCG } from "nodecg/types/server";
 import { emptySuccess, success, error, Result } from "nodecg-io-core/extension/utils/result";
 import { ServiceBundle } from "nodecg-io-core/extension/serviceBundle";
+import { ServiceClient } from "nodecg-io-core/extension/types";
-// TODO: Replace the "fake" service class with that found on npm etc. import { ServiceClass} from "./";
+// TODO: Replace the "fake" service class with that found on npm etc. import { ServiceClass } from "./";

 interface YourServiceNameServiceConfig {
     // TODO Fill in the values from your json schema here.
 The json
     // schema will load into an instance of this.
 }

-export interface YourServiceNameServiceClient {
-    // This interface is exposed to bundles.
-Make shure it's no longer
+// ServiceClient ensures that you will provide a `getNativeClient` function that should give
-    // possible to access the login credentials from here
+// access to the underlying client from the library that you are using.
+// TODO: if you want to provide simplifications for the service then make this
+// type-alias a separate class in a separate file and directly implement those simplifications
+// there.
-	// TODO: class of the package from step 1 that should be exposed to bundles [needs to be replaced];
+// TODO: Replace the `ServiceClass` with the class of the package from step 1 export type YourServiceNameServiceClient = ServiceClient<ServiceClass>;
-	getRawClient(): ServiceClass;
-}

 module.exports = (nodecg: NodeCG) => {
     new YourServiceNameService(nodecg, "your-service-name", __dirname, "../your-service-name-schema.json").register();